 After the almonds are done soaking, they should be plump.
 Pour out the water the almonds were soaking in and rinse them with fresh water.

 Step 2: Place the almonds in your blender with about 4 to 5 cups of water.
 Add the vanilla and dates if you are using them.
 I have a Vitamix, but you can use any high speed blender.

-Blend on high for about 50 seconds or until you don’t have any more large date or almond pieces.
-(Note: I didn’t use dates this time, and they are not in the photo.)
+Blend on high for about 30 seconds or until you don’t have any more large date or almond pieces.

 After you are done blending, you’ll have a thick white liquid with lot of froth on top.